 The Alzheimer’s Association says that about half of elopements happen when a resident is new to a facility and their surroundings.
 It’s wise for facilities to place these residents in rooms away from entry and exit points and to keep a close eye on them.

 If a resident goes missing, facilities need to have a plan in place that is implemented immediately.
-This should include a system to alert all staff members, an immediate systematic search of the interior and the grounds, notification of the resident’s family and the local police.
+This should include a system to alert all staff members, an immediate systematic search of the interior and the grounds, and notification of the resident’s family and the local police.

 Once a loved one is found, it’s essential for family members to meet with the facility’s management to determine what happened and what steps are being taken to ensure that it doesn’t happen again.
 If you’re not comfortable with what you’re told, it may be time to look for a new home for your loved one.
 If they were injured or worse during their elopement, find out what legal options you have for holding the facility accountable.